The Legal Quandary of Contract Workers and Taxes

 Soon after, Mr. Tzakas changed the employment relationship with Ms. Lyon, as well as other staff at the clinic.
 They mutually agreed to become employees of Kinetica, retroactive to January 1st, 2016.
-Mr. Tzakas made all necessary source deductions, including EI and CPP, and remitted them to the CRA.
+Mr. Tzakas made source deductions, including EI and CPP, and remitted them to the CRA.
 But this arrangement did not last long for Ms. Lyon.
 On June 18th, 2016, Mr. Tzakas terminated her employment.
 On paper, Ms. Lyon had only been an employee of Kinetica for a few months.
 She was ineligible for Employment Insurance and the CRA considered her an independent contractor, responsible for back taxes.

 She therefore applied to the CRA to prove her status as an employee of Kinetica for the entire duration of her employment relationship.
 They agreed to assess her status from 2015 and 2016 and advised they would assess 2011 to 2014 only after the first decision was rendered.
 Initially, Ms. Lyon successfully established that she was an employee for 2015 and 2016.
 However, Mr. Tzakas appealed the decision and the CRA reversed it’s own ruling.
 Ms. Lyon’s case escalated to the Tax Court of Canada.

 The Income Tax Act is quite different from the ESA.
 It has no provision for recognizing employment status.
 Rather, Tax Courts examine the intent and nature of the working relationship to determine who carries responsibility for deducting and remitting taxes and source deductions to the CRA.

 The process involves two steps.
 First, the court examines the subjective intent of each party in the work relationship.
 And secondly, they ascertain whether the terms of the relationship remain consistent with the intention.
 Through the trial, they review factors like degree of control, ownership of the tools, chance of profit and risk of loss, etc.